RisaDev/FantasiaPlus/README.md

 * User interface and general plugin architecture is heavily based on the code written as a part of [Glamourer](https://github.com/Ottermandias/Glamourer) and [OtterGui](https://github.com/Ottermandias/OtterGui/) projects.
 Original code is licensed under Apache License 2.0.
 * Bone manipulation code is based on the code written as a part of [Customize+](https://github.com/XIV-Tools/CustomizePlus) project.
 Original code is licensed under MIT license.
 * Some of the game object interaction code is copied from [Penumbra](https://github.com/xivdev/Penumbra) and [Glamourer](https://github.com/Ottermandias/Glamourer) projects.

+##### Final Fantasy XIV © SQUARE ENIX CO., LTD. All Rights Reserved.
+Fantasia+ and its developer is not affiliated with SQUARE ENIX CO., LTD. in any way.